FirstEnergy Corp. (FE) Price Analysis: NYSE:FE Bull Target $51.27 or Higher

 FirstEnergy Corp.
 [NYSE:FE]: Analyst Rating and Earnings

-Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on Tue 18 Feb (In 54 Days).
+Pay attention for this company’s financial results, of which the next release is scheduled to happen on Tue 18 Feb (In 50 Days).

 Fundamental Analysis of FirstEnergy Corp.
 [FE]

 Now let’s turn to look at profitability: with a current Operating Margin for FirstEnergy Corp.
 [FE] sitting at +22.21 and its Gross Margin at +31.03, this company’s Net Margin is now 10.30%.
-These metrics indicate that this company is not gener
+These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

 This company’s Return on Total Capital is 9.48, and its Return on Invested Capital has reached 7.20%.
 Its Return on Equity is 19.03, and its Return on Assets is 2.48.
 These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates FE financial performance.